 In either case, it is essential that the supply should be disconnected before any damage is done to the motor.

-An overload device thus usually operates by releasing the latching-in device by disconnecting the supply to no-volt coil or in contractor starters by operating the operating coil circuit.
+An overload device thus usually operates by releasing the latching-in device by disconnecting the supply to the no-volt coil or in contractor starters by operating the operating coil circuit.

 Overload Relays are generally of two types

 Electromagnetic Overload Relay

 Electromagnetic overload relays are the old type which is not in use in recent days that’s why I am giving details about Thermal Overload Relay.

 These are mostly used in Air compressors nowadays.

 This may be bi-metal strips or solder pot elements and in either case, as the action is due to their heating up, a time element is always present.

 The action of bi-metal strips overload release depends on the movement resulting from the different rates of expansion of the two metals forming the combined strip when heated.

 The bi-metal strip may be directly heated by the current or indirectly heated by a coil of resistance wire which carries the current.